• Skip to primary navigation

 German Husarenkrapfen Cookies Recipe

 The Husarenkrapfen cookies recipe is from a German friend who showed me how to make them.
 Baking cookies is definitely more fun together, so if you have a friend, make some cookies together.
-This Husarenlrapfen or Jelly cookie is a perfect recipe for it.
+This Husarenlrapfen or Jelly cookie is a perfect recipe for a cookie date night.

-And since you are into cookies, check also out the Homemade Vanillekipferl recipe, yum!
+And since you are into cookies, check out the Homemade Vanillekipferl Recipe, yum!

 German Husarenkrapfen Cookies Recipe

-Because of the sugar coating, these cookies last for a long time (If you don’t eat them all at once :), and even ship well.
+Because of the sugar coating, these cookies last a long time (if you don’t eat them all at once 🙂 ) and even ship well.

 The dough has to rest in the fridge.
-After resting knead small pieces till it softens a bit again and then form little balls with your hand, and make dents in them.
+After resting, knead the small pieces until they soften a bit again, then form little balls with your hand and make dents in them.
 Wood Honey Dipper works best for that in my kitchen.

 German Husarenkrapfen Cookies Recipe

-Our favorite jelly is red currant, however, any jelly of your liking works.
+Our favorite jelly to fill the Husarenkrapfen cookies is red currant; however, any jelly you like works.

 German Husarenkrapfen Cookies Recipe